LGKZanini/LGKZanini.github.io/index.md

 <div class="justify-text">
   <ul>
     <li>
-      <strong>Best Final Paper of the Computer Engineering Poli - USP 2022</strong>
+      <strong><a href="https://pcs.usp.br/ppmec/2023/03/01/projeto-de-formatura-de-alunos-da-turma-2022-sao-premiados/">Best Final Paper of the Computer Engineering Poli - USP 2022</a></strong>
       <br/>The final project involved using image processing for segmentation and machine learning to classify the intensity of caries, as well as incorporating virtual reality for result visualization.
     </li>
     <li>
-      <a><strong>Second place for best paper in the undergraduate category at the National Meeting of Artificial and Computational Intelligence (ENIAC)</strong></a>
+      <strong>Second place for best paper in the undergraduate category at the National Meeting of Artificial and Computational Intelligence (ENIAC)</strong>
       <br/>The research focused on image classification in computed tomography for pulmonary embolism classification, leveraging convolutional architectures with LSTM and TCN modules.
     </li>
   </ul>